Aggettivi possessivi, Italian possessive adjectives – Basic guide and quiz

 Discussions revolve around the Passato Remoto and its classification as a linguistic “endangered species.”
 In recent decades, the prevalence of this tense in spoken and written Italian has diminished.
 The shift towards less formal and intricate Italian, especially in Northern Italy, has played a role in its decline.

 The Passato Prossimo steps forward with immediacy, making it a preferred linguistic tool of television and other media.
-The realms of spoken and written word — social media, news, movies, radio — favour this tense.
+The realms of spoken and written word — social media, news, movies, radio — favor this tense.
 Newspapers, tuned to contemporary events, relegate the Passato Remoto to the archives and narrative.

 Yet, the Passato Remoto thrives in literary usage.
 Novels crafted with this tense flourish in detailed narratives.